robog-two/robog-net-portfolio/src/blog/i-wrote-a-fan-controller.md

 The current state-of-the-art fan controller on Linux systems is the kernel.
-99% of users do not need to mess with their fan settings, because the kernel modules for their specific motherboard or device generally come with built-in settings and configurations that are faster, better, and easier to setup.
+99% of users do not need to mess with their fan settings, because the kernel modules for their specific motherboard or device generally come with built-in settings and configurations that are faster, better, and easier to set up.
 This is great for boards that have them, and if you are one of these people, a fan controller like Snoris will not help you, and will probably make your fans louder and your computer hotter.

-However, for devices that don't have kernel modules which control their fans, like the two Dell Optiplex 5050s that power parts of this website, your only other option is `fancontrol`.
+However, for devices that don't have kernel modules which control their fans, like the two Dell OptiPlex 5050s that power parts of this website, your only other option is `fancontrol`.
 I think `fancontrol` is a package that has grown over the years to address too many different use cases since the features are plentiful but the configuration is confusing and very manual.